Develatio/django-walletpass/README.md

 Add 'django_walletpass' to you installed apps in the settings.py file.

 Load the content of your cert.pem and key.pem in your settings.py file.
+This is required for signing the .pkpass file.

 ```